 Your body aches

 Ever wake up feeling sore like you ran a marathon the day before, but, um, you didn’t actually make it to the gym?
 Sure it’s common to feel like you need to walk around after sitting for too long or need to get in a good stretch from everyday tension and stiffness yet in many cases, body aches are physical manifestations of stress.
 “Headaches, low back pain, muscle aches, and gastrointestinal symptoms are the most common,” says David Clarke, MD, president of the Psychophysiologic Disorders Association.
 “But many more are possible—often several at once.”
 If you find yourself having with lingering body aches you may be facing health-jeopardizing stress that may benefit from therapy.
-(Here are 5 ways not to be that annoying sick person at the gym.)

 You clench your teeth